opsmop/opsmop/docs/source/community.rst

 The official Opsmop discussion form is hosted `here <https://talk.vespene.io/c/opsmop-general>`.
 The purpose of the forum is to get help, ask questions, post ideas, coordinate development, and brainstorm features.
-While this is a subforum of the `Vespene <http://vespene.io>` forum and GitHub, OpsMop and Vespene do not require one another, but are simply two projects started by the same person.
+While this is a subforum of the `Vespene <http://vespene.io>` forum, OpsMop and Vespene do not require one another, but are simply two projects started by the same person.

 In respect of worldwide time zones and the nature of software development, there is no official realtime chat channel.